secured lock Secured with SHA-256 Encryption

 While liability covers the third party, PIP is designed to protect you and your co-passengers in case of an accident.
 Since Minnesota is a no-fault state, you are required to purchase PIP coverage.

-In case of an accident, PIP will cover your or other covered person’s medical bills, lost wages, child care, and funeral expenses.
-The PIP system is expected to help you get back on the feet after an accident by paying for medical bills and other expenses without assessing who was at fault.
+In case of an accident, PIP will cover your or another covered person’s medical bills, lost wages, child care, and funeral expenses.
+The PIP system is expected to help you get back on your feet after an accident by paying medical bills and other expenses without assessing who was at fault.

 • incurred more than $4,000 in medical expenses